The ROI of AI in Software Engineering

 Change failure rate trend.
 This is the quality check.
 If cycle time drops but change failure rate rises, productivity gains are being offset by quality costs.
 If both improve, the tools are adding net value.
 Track both together to get an honest picture of delivery quality, not just delivery speed.

 Active usage rate by tool.
 The ratio of engineers actively using AI tools to engineers with access.
-Most enterprise AI tool deployments see 40 to 60% active usage after the initial rollout period.
+Enterprise AI tool deployments typically see 40 to 60% active usage after the initial rollout period, based on patterns in Forrester's total economic impact research.
 Teams with 80%+ active usage typically show stronger ROI because the productivity gains are distributed across the team rather than concentrated in a subset of early adopters.

 For a complete dashboard of the delivery metrics that contextualize AI ROI, see Engineering Metrics Dashboard: What to Track and Why.